withastro/docs/src/pages/en/core-concepts/astro-components.md

 <h2>{greeting}, {name}!</h2>
 ```

-Component props can be given default values to use when the consumer does not provide them.
+Component props can be given default values to use when none are provided.

 ```astro ins="= \"Hello\"" ins="= \"Astronaut\""
 ---